-HUS 340: Group Skills for the Human Services 3 credits • Prerequisite(s): Junior standing in Human Services and HUS 335.
+HUS 340 - Group Skills for the Human Services

+Prerequisite(s): Junior standing in Human Services and HUS 335.

 Group Skills for the Human Services explores the different stages of groups, group structures, organization, and functions.
 Students will learn about the different types of groups, their purpose, and ethical and multicultural issues found in all types of groups.
 Additionally, students will learn how to use specific skills in the various stages of group work.
 In this course, there is a heavy emphasis on experiential learning processes where students learn about group processes via group exercises in class.

-HUS 345: Social Policy for the Human Services 3 credits • Prerequisite(s): Junior standing in Human Services This course attends to the major aspects of social welfare in the United States.
+HUS 345 - Social Policy for the Human Services

+Prerequisite(s): Junior standing in Human Services

+This course attends to the major aspects of social welfare in the United States.
 The course will focus on the policy-making process, the government and social welfare, and understanding and preventing poverty.
 Current social welfare programs will be examined in order to ascertain patterns of service provision, and evaluating programs to determine effectiveness in meeting human need.
 The role of social policy in American society and implications for the human services professional are examined.
 Students will be taught the process of policy formulation and the frameworks for analyzing current social policies utilizing the principles of social and economic justice.

-HUS 410: Human Services Administration 3 credits • Prerequisite(s): Senior standing in Human Services and HUS 121, HUS 335, HUS 340, and HUS 345.
+HUS 410 - Human Services Administration

+Prerequisite(s): Senior standing in Human Services and HUS 121, HUS 335, HUS 340, and HUS 345.

 This course provides students with an understanding of the components of human services administration and management.
 It focuses on both indirect and direct service utilization, attention to organizational theory relevant to the human services, and skills necessary for the effective management and administration of human services organizations.

-HUS 423: Field Placement III, Module 1 6 credits • Prerequisite(s): Taken in second to last term of residency after completion of all other major coursework.
-Specific prerequisites are HUS 121, HUS 335, HUS 340, HUS 345, HUS 410, PSY 121, PSY 325, PSY 327, SOC 121, SOC 321/SWK 321, SOC 322/SWK 322, , SSC 328 or SSC 337.
+HUS 423 - Field Placement I, Module 1

+Prerequisite(s): Taken in second to last term of residency after completion of all other major coursework.
+Specific prerequisites are HUS 121, HUS 311, HUS 312, HUS 335, HUS 340, HUS 345, HUS 410, PSY 325, PSY 327, SOC 121, SSC 328, or SSC 337.

 This may be taken instead of HUS 425 and must be completed before enrolling in HUS 424.
 It is the first module of the final supervised field placement in a human service organization for a minimum of 175 hours during the term and is intended to provide students with the opportunity to learn the roles, skills, and methods of human services professionals.
 Students should become familiar with the administrative processes of the organization.
 This is a pass/fail course.
 Offered as needed.
 Course fee may apply.

-HUS 424: Field Placement III, Module 2 3 credits • Prerequisite(s): Taken in last term of residency after completion of all other major coursework, including HUS 423.
-Specific prerequisites are HUS 121, HUS 335, HUS 340, HUS 345, HUS 410, PSY 121, PSY 325, PSY 327, SOC 121, SOC 321/SWK 321, SOC 322/SWK 322, SSC 328 or SSC 337.
+HUS 424 - Field Placement I Module 2

+Prerequisite(s): Taken in last term of residency after completion of all other major coursework, including HUS 423.
+Specific prerequisites are HUS 121, HUS 311, HUS 312, HUS 335, HUS 340, HUS 345, HUS 410, PSY 325, PSY 327, SOC 121, SSC 328 or SSC 337.

 Corequisite(s): HUS 498.